Hello there friend and Welcome aboard!!

 - The Yeti does not come with an included pop filter while the NT USB does.
-Luckily you can purchase a foam windscreen which is just as effective.
+Fortunately, you can purchase a foam windscreen that is just as effective.

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!

 Which of these is more up your alley?
+Convinced the Yeti is amazing?
 I would love to hear from you.
-Until next time..
+Until next time…

 All the best and God bless,